LuciferUchiha/georgerowlands.ch/content/garden/maths/discrete/relationsFunctions/relations.md

 When visualising the composition of relations in a directed graph the arrows are simply chained together.

-<Image
+{{< figure
-    src="/maths/relationsComposition.png"
+  src="/images/maths/relationsComposition.png"
-    caption="An example of the composition of two relations." width={600}
+  alt="An example of the composition of two relations." caption="An example of the composition of two relations." width="400"
-/>
+>}}

 {{< callout type="info" >}}
 Importantly note that the composition of relations is not commutative i.e. $R \circ S \neq S \circ R$.

 Also note that the relations are denoted from left to right i.e. $R \circ S$ means that $R$ is applied first and then $S$ is applied.
 Unlike functions where $f \circ g$ means that $g$ is applied first and then $f$ is applied.
 {{< /callout >}}